OliverKillane/Imperial-Computing-Year-2-Notes/README.md

+## Deprecation Notice
+These notes will not longer be maintained.
+Over the next year they will be moved into the [Imperial-Computing-Notes](https://github.com/OliverKillane/Imperial-Computing-Notes) repository and heavily refactored to a higher quality.

 # Imperial-Computing-Year-2-Notes

 My notes from second year at Imperial College, in a nice structure blessed with overzealous & somewhat unecessary latex.